 If you feel that it would be unsafe to leave your children with the other parent for any reason, or you fear they will relocate with your child, or prevent you from seeing your child, then you should seek court action to decide on child arrangements, including specific issue orders, where the court can rule over particular issues about a child’s upbringing that divorced parents are deadlocked on, or a prohibited steps order which will prevent a parent from undertaking particular events or travel without permission from the other side.

-Our family law team in Birmingham and Nottingham understand that divorce is a confusing time for you, and therefore there is a real need to keep things clear and to keep you in control of what’s happening.
+Our family law team in Birmingham understands that divorce is a confusing time for you, and therefore there is a real need to keep things clear and to keep you in control of what’s happening.

 With that in mind we offer clients:

-- a free half-hour consultation either at our offices in Birmingham or Nottingham, or over the phone, to discuss any and all queries you may have before starting;
+- a free half-hour consultation over the phone, to discuss any and all queries you may have before starting;

 - fixed-fee services, with clear guidance on what divorce law services you are paying for;